graearea/graearea.github.io/caterham-spa-adapters.md

 ![adapter-fitted.png](img/adapter-fitted.jpeg)

 ## The Problem.
 Caterham's mirrors are terrible.
 Seriously.
 They're enormous and because they're not convex, you can't see anything.
-The original Eccles mounts are only attached at the hinge so are prone to shaking.
+The original Eccles mounts are only attached at the hinge so are prone to shaking because of the leverage on the 10cm long part.

 ## My solution
-These adapters are a simple solution to allow a Spa or Motamec convex mirror to be fitted, which means you can change lane without just guessing if you're going to die. they use a brass insert to give a strong anchor and the front bolt goes all the way through.
+These adapters are a simple solution to allow a Spa or Motamec convex mirror to be fitted in the original holes of the caterham mirrors. they use a brass insert to give a strong anchor and the front bolt goes all the way through.
 ![img/adapter.jpeg](img/adapter.jpeg)

+## How do they compare to my custom mirrors?
+they're half the price and no measuring needed!
+They attach nice and tightly

 ## How much are they?
-**£30 delivered
+**£30 + £3 delivery

 ## How do I order?
 <b>-->[use this form to order](https://forms.gle/e7RHGoqUPPPhi9fa9)<-- </b> I'll post them out.
 If you're happy, you send me the money, If you're not, return them.